chopeen/unifi-docker-raspi/README.md

 [jcberthon/unifi-docker](https://github.com/jcberthon/unifi-docker) and a [blog post by Tyson Nichols](https://tynick.com/blog/09-08-2019/unifi-controller-with-raspberry-pi-and-docker/).

-## Problem statement
+## Background

-When you try to use the original `jacobalberty/unifi-docker` image from [Docker Hub]( https://hub.docker.com/r/jacobalberty/unifi) on Raspberry Pi Zero, it will fail with error:
+When I tried to use the original `jacobalberty/unifi-docker` image from [Docker Hub]( https://hub.docker.com/r/jacobalberty/unifi) on Raspberry Pi Zero, it failed with error:

 ```text
 The requested image's platform (linux/arm/v7) does not match the detected host platform (linux/arm/v6) and no specific platform was requested